-- 1 Tips On How And Why To Fly With A Car Seat
+How To Fly With A Car Seat

-- 1.4 Flying With An Infant & Car Seat
+Flying With A Travel Car Seat

 When choosing whether or not to fly with a car seat, you can rest assured that your children will be safe.
 When turbulence hits the plane, the safest place for a child is in their car seat.

-This had me thinking, if this happened while Aiden was sitting by the window, not in his care seat or safety restraint, then he would have been completed sucked out of the window in no time and into outer space.
+This had me thinking, if this happened while Aiden was sitting by the window, not in his car seat or a safety restraint, then he would have been completely sucked out of the window in no time and into outer space.

-[Related: Top Things To Have When Traveling With Kids]
+[Top Things To Have When Traveling With Kids]

-Best Car Seats For Airplane Travel
+Best Travel Car Seats For Airplane Travel

 The two car seats below are the only ones I recommend for travel because they are both lightweight and have much higher weight limits so your kids will use it for a while.

-The Safety 1st Guide 65 is another perfect car seat for travel weighing only 14 pounds.
+The Safety 1st Guide 65 is another perfect travel car seat weighing only 14 pounds.
 This car seat is a popular travel car seat because it can be used rear facing on an airplane for children 5-40 pounds and 19-40 inches as well as forward facing for children 22-65 pounds and 34-52 inches.

-Flying With An Infant & Car Seat
+Flying With An Infant & Travel Car Seat